 Your company’s financials have never looked better, but there’s word of multiple employees submitting their notice.
 What’s going on?
 The last all-employee survey (from, er, 2020) didn’t hint at any issues or point to employees planning to leave.
 And yet, morale has dipped.
 If only there was a way to ask employees how they’re feeling about their work…

 Enter the employee engagement survey – a comprehensive tool for assessing point-in-time employee sentiment, collecting data, and implementing actionable insights.

 Of course, it doesn’t take a dip in morale or a change in leadership to want a pulse on your organisation.
 More and more organisations check in with their employees at regular intervals to ask questions about what they’re thinking – upping the once-annual frequency to bi-annual, quarterly, or even monthly employee engagement surveys.

 Haven’t designed an employee engagement survey before?
 Here’s what you need to know to create one for your company.

 What is employee engagement?

 Put simply, engagement is how someone thinks, feels, and acts to help their organisation achieve its goals.
-An employee engagement survey, then, measures the engagement of your people so that you can analyse the data and take action to improve engagement levels.
+An employee engagement survey, then, measures the engagement of your people so that you can analyse the data and take action to improve employee engagement levels.

-Where to start with survey design
+1. Start with survey design

 Designing an effective employee engagement survey requires careful thought to return the best possible results and data.
 To start, keep your survey structure simple and intuitive.
 Employees will need to understand how to answer the questions and your managers will need to understand how to read the report.
 Your goal is for as many employees as possible to understand and act on the results of your engagement survey.